-Global Healthcare CRO industry is expected to reach USD 45.2 billion by 2022, according to a new report by Grand View Research Inc. With the increasing number of patents expiring, increasing number of partnerships to identify biologics and new compounds and growing R&D costs, drug maker and sponsor companies are under pressure to replace the revenue loss specifically due to generics, which has further made drug development more expensive and complex.
+The global healthcare contract research organization (CRO) market size is expected to reach USD 54.7 billion by 2025, according to a new study by Grand View Research Inc. It is anticipated to expand at a CAGR of 6.6% during the forecast period.
+Increasing cost of drug development is expected to drive the growth.
+Drug maker and sponsor companies are under pressure to replace the revenue loss caused by generics, increasing patent expirations, number of partnerships to identify biologics, and growing R&D costs, which has made drug development more expensive and complex.

 To request a sample copy or view summary of this report, click the link below: